MonsieurSolver/MARA/README.md

 ## Training and Hardware

 - Training was primarily performed on **NVIDIA H100 GPUs**
-- The same hyperparameters as the original [MACE paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/4a36c3c51af11ed9f34615b81edb5bbc-Paper-Conference.pdf) were used
 - Inference benchmarks were conducted on an **RTX 4090**